c-hive/guides/README.md

 # C-Hive Guides

-### Collecion of style and way-of-working guides for languages and frameworks we work with.
+### Guides for code style, way of working and other technical concerns

 Any useful rule is fine as long as it's understood by everyone in the team.